Interaction-enhanced quantum to classical transport crossover temperature in a Luttinger liquid: Crossover temperature

-We interpret \eqref{crossovertemperatureinteractions} as showing how the crossover temperature varies with the strength of the repulsive interaction $K < 1$, relative to its value at the noninteracting fixed point.
-We plot the universal function $f(\Delta)$ in Fig.~\ref{betadis}.
+Eqs.~\eqref{crossovertemperatureinteractions} and \eqref{crossovertemperatureinteractionsthermal} are the primary results of our paper.
+These expressions show how the crossover temperature can vary with the strength of the repulsive interaction $K < 1$, relative to its value at the noninteracting fixed point.
+We plot this dependence in Fig.~\ref{betadis}.

-Notice that $f(\Delta)$ varies by about an order of magnitude as the strength of the repulsive interaction is increased (i.e., as $K$ is decreased).
+Observe that the variation can be more than an order of magnitude as the strength of the repulsive interaction is increased (i.e., as $\Delta = K$ is decreased).
 The span of this variation is greater for the umklapp scattering than the disorder scattering and greater for electrical conductivity relative to the thermal conductivity.
-This universal dependence of the crossover temperature is the primary result of this paper.

-The electrical and thermal crossover temperatures both depend on the same universal function $f(\Delta)$.
-This can be expressed succinctly by considering the following ratios:

-Knowledge of the crossover temperature of the electrical conductivity determines the corresponding crossover temperature of the thermal conductivity.
-This assume the same relaxation mechanism is operative for both conserved quantitites.
+Because all the conductivities scale with a common factor of $T^{-2 \Delta_m}$, which cancels out when obtaining \eqref{crossovertemperatureinteractions} and \eqref{crossovertemperatureinteractionsthermal}, the relative enhancement of the crossover temperature is entirely due to the interaction dependences of the {\it slopes} of the conductivities, rather than their exponents.